U.S. Supreme Court expands gun rights, strikes down New York law | Law-Order

 U.S. Supreme Court expands gun rights, strikes down New York law

-Under the New York law's "proper cause" requirement, applicants seeking an unrestricted concealed carry permits must convince a state firearms licensing officer of an actual, rather than speculative, need for self-defense.
-Officials could also grant licenses restricted to certain activities, such as hunting or target practice.
-The ruling said that New York's concealed firearm regime is at odds with the text and history of the Second Amendment and how gun rights were protected throughout U.S. history.

-Firearms safety groups and gun control activists feared the ruling could undermine gun measures such as "red flag" laws targeting the firearms of people deemed dangerous by the courts, expanded criminal background checks for gun buyers or restrictions on selling untraceable "ghost" guns assembled from components purchased online.
-They also feared it could jeopardize bans on guns in sensitive places such as airports, courthouses, hospitals and schools.
-The ruling will affect at least six states including New York, as well as the District of Columbia, that empower officials to decide whether people can carry concealed handguns in public even if they pass criteria such as criminal background checks.
-Three other states, Connecticut, Delaware and Rhode Island, also give officials some discretion, according to the ruling.
+The ruling clarified how courts must now assess whether regulations are valid under the Second Amendment, requiring them to be comparable with restrictions traditionally adopted throughout U.S. history.
+New York's concealed firearm regime failed that test, Thomas wrote.
+Gun control advocates feared the ruling could undermine gun measures such as "red flag" laws targeting the firearms of people deemed dangerous by the courts, expanded criminal background checks for gun buyers or restrictions on selling untraceable "ghost" guns assembled from components purchased online.
+They also feared it could jeopardize gun bans in sensitive places such as airports, hospitals and schools.

-The ruling acknowledged that states can prohibit guns in "sensitive places" and that such prohibitions can likely go beyond what was historically considered a sensitive place, such as courthouses and legislative buildings.
+The ruling will directly affect at least six states - New York, California, Hawaii, Maryland, Massachusetts and New Jersey as well as the District of Columbia - that let officials decide whether people can carry concealed handguns in public even if they pass criteria such as criminal background checks.
+Connecticut, Delaware and Rhode Island also give officials some discretion.
+The ruling lets states prohibit guns in "sensitive places," likely beyond locations such as courthouses and legislative buildings those that historically met that definition.
 Thomas wrote that courts "can use analogies to those historical regulations" of sensitive places.

 But Breyer asked: "So where does that leave the many locations in a modern city with no obvious 18th- or 19th-century analogue?
-What about subways, nightclubs, movie theaters, and sports stadiums?
+What about subways, nightclubs, movie theaters and sports stadiums?
 The court does not say."
-Wayne LaPierre, executive vice president of the NRA, called the ruling "a watershed win" that resulted from a decades-long fight led by his organization.
+Tom King, president of the New York State Rifle and Pistol Association, the NRA's state affiliate, told Reuters he would like to see as few places deemed "sensitive" as possible, and would file legal challenges if, for example, officials tried to ban weapons on subways or buses.

 Conservative Justice Brett Kavanaugh in a concurring opinion said states can still impose requirements on people seeking licenses to carry firearms including fingerprinting, background checks, mental health checks and firearms training classes.
-In another concurring opinion, conservative Justice Samuel Alito wrote that the court has said "nothing about who may lawfully possess a firearm or the requirements that must be met to buy a gun.
-Nor does it decide anything about the kinds of weapons that people may possess."

-Alito disputed that gun regulations like the one in New York would deter mass shootings, mentioning the recent Buffalo massacre.
-"The New York law at issue in this case obviously did not stop that perpetrator," Alito wrote.
+In another concurring opinion, conservative Justice Samuel Alito disputed that gun regulations like New York's would deter mass shootings such as the Buffalo massacre.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)